 Education: University of North Carolina-Chapel Hill, 1973, B.A., Phi Beta Kappa; Emory University School of Law, 1977, JD.

-Please refer to the Judge Gordon's job listing on the Online System for Clerkship Application and Review (OSCAR).
+Hiring Policies: Please refer to the Judge Gordon's job profile on the Online System for Clerkship Application and Review (OSCAR).